cair/fast-tsetlin-machine-with-mnist-demo/README.md

 # Further Work

-* Perform a more extensive hyper-parameter search (manipulating THRESHOLD, CLAUSES, and S).
+* Perform a more extensive hyper-parameter search (manipulating THRESHOLD, CLAUSES, and S in TsetlinMachineBitsConfig.h).
 * Evaluate different binarization and data augmentation approaches for MNIST.
 * Investigate effect of using an ensemble of Tsetlin Machines.
 * Optimize code base further.